GSA/digitalgov.gov/content/posts/2014-11-13-ice-expands-reach-of-app-designed-to-locate-child-predators.md

 Catching child predators?
 There&#8217;s an app for that, and it&#8217;s expanding its reach to Android smartphones.

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/11/568-x-296-ICE-operation-Predator-App-ad.jpg" alt="ICE expands Reach of App Designed to Locate Child Predators" %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/11/568-x-296-ICE-operation-Predator-App-ad.jpg" alt="ICE expands Reach of App Designed to Locate Child Predators" %}

 [Operation Predator](https://www.ice.gov/predator/predator-app.htm)—the first U.S. federal law enforcement app designed to seek the public&#8217;s help with identifying and locating fugitive and unknown suspected child predators—is now available for both Android and iOS-based smartphones, and also features built-in Spanish language support.